 On the website HealthWire, they have an interesting article about the possibility that through fasting nature has provided a treatment for cancer all along, we just didn’t know what it was.

 There are literally hundreds of other studies whose conclusions have come in along the same lines.
 Fasting is an effective treatment for cancer.
 Why would anybody with cancer not want to try?
 I mean, what do you have to lose?
 A few meals?
 It is, in my view, a small price to pay.

 Whenever I mention about fasting as a cure to any of my family members, they always say that fasting is just too hard.
 The truth is, if you approach it properly, start out by eating a low-carb diet, fasting is not difficult at all.
 Your mind will play games with you, and try to make you think that you’re hungry, but you are not.
-Also, instead of jumping right in and doing a three, five, or 10 day fast, start out slow.
+Also, instead of jumping right in and doing a three, five, or 10 days fast, start out slow.
 Do intermittent fasting.
 Fast for 16 or 20 hours a day, then eat a meal.
 The more you do this sort of thing, you’ll find that you can easily stretch out a few more hours, or even another day.
 I know that for those of you who have not tried fasting, it sounds like it would be impossible.
-But, I have a lot of experience with fasting, and I can tell you that it is not only possible, if you work into it properly, it is quite easy to do.
+But, I have a lot of experience with fasting, and I can tell you that it is not only possible if you work into it properly, but it is also quite easy to do.

 So, if you have cancer like my brother does, give fasting a try.
-Like I said, you really don’t have anything to lose, and there is potentially a lot to gain.
+As I said, you really don’t have anything to lose, and there is potentially a lot to gain.
 Get your health back.
 Turn things around.
 Don’t be miserable.
 Fasting can be the key to achieving all of these things.
 At least that is how I see it.